haaris272k/Cryptonia/README.md

 # Cryptonia
- # An encryption-decryption software based on the principle of symmetric cryptography.
+ # An encryption-decryption desktop app based on the principle of symmetric cryptography.